 We buy a half bale of hay from our local fodder shop, usually oaten or meadow hay.
 With quite a severe grass allergy, I am sure that the guinea pig hay causes my hay fever type symptoms.
 When I mentioned this to an allergist, he also mentioned that it could be mould?
 Hay that has been stored when damp can easily start to get mouldy.
 And even hay that has been sitting in the cage all week can grow mould too.

-I’ll be off to the allergist soon for skin prick testing to get to the bottom of a few allergies, so I’ll know more then.
-But even if the hay is giving me grief, I am pretty sure that I am allergic to the guinea pigs themselves too.
+In my case, it isn’t just the hay.
+I ended up at the allergist for skin prick testing to get to the bottom of a few allergies.
+While the hay is giving me grief, I am definitely allergic to the guinea pigs themselves too.
+And I even break out in hives now if they come into contact with my skin.

-UPDATE: I’ve had my skin prick testing and confirmed that yes, I am allergic to guinea pigs.
-As well as all of the grasses they tested, so that means hay.
 My allergist suggested rehoming our guinea pigs, but I’m sticking to the suggestions I’ve written about in this post to minimise my symptoms.
-And I’ll be starting immunotherapy for a host of aero-allergens in the new year.
+I’ve also started immunotherapy for a host of respiratory allergies.

 Symptoms of guinea pig allergy

-Unlike allergies to some other animals, people who are allergic to guinea pigs don’t react to the hair or dander.
+People who are allergic to guinea pigs don’t react to the hair or dander.
 The proteins in the guinea pig saliva and urine are usually to blame.
+Hair and dander can help spread the allergens in the air and make allergies worse.

 If you are allergic to guinea pigs, you might experience anything from mild to more serious symptoms, including: